 Miller liberally supplied fireworks at Christmas times and the young children appreciated the tremendous show.
-The display was held on his trotting track (where he trained horses) to publicising The Basin.
+The display was held on his trotting track (where he trained horses) for the purpose of publicising The Basin.

 In 1888, he was one of many well-known promoters of a proposed tramway to run from Bayswater to Olinda past The Basin.
 The scheme was to take advantage of the recent extension of the rail link to Ferntree Gully.